jamiely/connect-four-coffeescript/README.md

 Usage
 -----

-To run the the app, compile the coffee files using `gulp build`.
+To run the app, compile the coffee files using `gulp build`.
 This will concatenate the CoffeeScript source files, convert the file into JavaScript, and put `app.js` in the `js/build` file.
 An alternative is to run `npm run build`.